glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 The Ergo ecosystem, known for its innovative approach to decentralized finance (DeFi), offers numerous opportunities for users to earn rewards not only through on-chain activities but also through off-chain mechanisms.
 This guide explores how participants can leverage off-chain earnings through roles such as watchers, oracles, and bots, contributing to the ecosystem's health while securing passive income.

-## Understanding Off-Chain Earnings

-Off-chain earnings refer to rewards earned through activities that don't directly involve the blockchain's ledger but are crucial for supporting its infrastructure and services.
-These roles often require a combination of technical setup, monitoring, and sometimes, an upfront investment of resources or tokens.

-### Watchers on the Rosen Bridge
+## Watchers on Rosen Bridge

 Watchers are integral to Rosen Bridge, serving as cross-chain oracles.
 They observe and report deposit events on their network to Ergo, contributing to the network's security and expansion.

-#### How to Become a Watcher:
+### How to Become a Watcher:
 1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in [Ergo's documentation](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/) for more information.
 2. **Provide Collateral**: Each instance requires 800 ERG and 30,000 RSN as collateral.
 This collateral is fully redeemable and the amount is adjustable.
 3. **Monitor Transactions**: Watchers need to continuously monitor cross-chain transactions, validating them according to the protocol's rules.
 4. **Earn Rewards**: Successful watchers earn rewards in ERG, distributed according to their contributions to the network's security and operation.

+### Estimated Rewards
+The following data represents an example of the reward distribution for a single watcher on the Rosen network within the period from January 22, 2024, to February 3, 2024.
+The actual rewards can vary based on the traffic on the bridge.

+- ERG Watcher Rewards:  100.217 ERG
+- ADA Watcher Rewards:  25.37 ADA
+- Total Rewards (ERG + ADA):  125.59

+Please note that these figures are subject to change and depend on the actual bridge traffic.
+The more traffic the bridge has, the higher the potential rewards for the watcher.

-### Oracles: Fueling Ergo's Smart Contracts
+## Oracles: Fueling Ergo's Smart Contracts

 Oracles play a pivotal role in DeFi by providing external data (e.g., price feeds) to smart contracts.
 Ergo's ecosystem utilizes oracles for various applications, including stablecoins and financial instruments.

-#### Becoming an Oracle Provider:

 > To join the existing oracle pool, you will need a *Gold Pool Oracle Token*.
 These tokens are periodically made available through [auctions](https://ergoauctions.org/artwork/78263e5613557e129f075f0a241287e09c4204be76ad53d77d6e7feebcccb001), providing a fair and transparent process for potential participants.
 {.is-warning}

+#### Becoming an Oracle Provider:

 1. **Data Source Integration**: Oracle providers need to integrate reliable data sources with the Ergo blockchain, ensuring the information is accurate and timely.